ethereum-optimism/optimism-tutorial/getting-started/README.md

    ```

 1. Submit a transaction, wait for it to be processed, and see that it affected the state.
-   Note that the account used by default, [0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266](https://kovan-optimistic.etherscan.io/address/0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266), may not have enough ETH.
-   In that case, either edit the configuration file to use your own mnemonic or "feed it" using [Paradigm's faucet](https://faucet.paradigm.xyz/)

    ```js
    tx = await greeter.setGreeting(`Hello ${new Date()}`)
    await greeter.greet()
    ```

 ## Remix